tanguyhardion/qna-genius/README.md

 # Q&A Genius 🧠

-Q&A Genius is a modern Next.js application that transforms your articles into interactive quizzes to enhance your learning.
+Q&A Genius is a modern Next.js application that transforms your articles into interactive quizzes to enhance your learning by leveraging **AI** technology.

+The **backend** can be found [here](https://github.com/tanguyhardion/langchain-serverless).
+Written in TypeScript, it uses LangChain to generate questions and provide feedback using an **AI** model.

 ## 🌟 Features